Welcome to the ZenRen galaxy!

 All photographs featured on blog posts are my original works unless otherwise indicated.

-Astro•Yoga is an original fusion of yoga, meditation, breath work and cosmological insight.
+Astro•Therapy is a fusion of yoga, meditation, breath work and cosmological insight.
 This concept is designed as a mind-body journey through the zodiac realm.
 The elemental energies of fire, earth, air & water are explored, as well as the human connection to each.

 Yoga, it is often said, is hardly just a physical practice.
 Yoga is a way of life.
 You never really stop doing yoga once you start.
 In yoga, we practice for life outside of class.
 When you learn to sit quietly with yourself and your thoughts, you create a template procedure for stressful moments.
 Many of us hold grandiose ideas about what meditation should produce within, but its most practical purpose for us modern folk is simply as a tool to cope.
 Imagine being able to remain totally calm and detached the next time something triggers you.